 I use journaling to capture my workflow of ideas within the context of collaborating online with others.

 Journal writing can be a vehicle for deepening mindfulness.
 It helps to clarify and refine your thoughts and emotions.
 It brings you into the present moment.

 Most of my great insights come from daydreaming, meditating, discussions, typing and handwriting.
 Sometimes I use journaling to get revelations, and sometimes I don’t — You may have a different approach so go for what works for you.

 Pick the approach that works best for you.

 You must choose a method that enables you to express yourself consistently.
 Start with 10 minutes a day.

 I’ve gotten to the point whereby much of my WordPress site is my journal.
-I can easily journal for hours every day.
+Once I get going I can journal for hours in one sitting.

 - Journaling can help you to clarify and identify goals, hopes, dreams and fears.

 - Consider a pre-journaling routing.
 For me, I must have my morning tea or coffee, a bowl of oatmeal and sit on a couch for ½ hour daydreaming and talking to myself.

 - The aim is to create conditions that foster a greater focus and clarity in capturing your thoughts.